strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 npm install pm2@latest -g
 ```

-### The ecosystem.config.js file
+### The _ecosystem.config.js_ and _.env_ files

-- You will need to configure an `ecosystem.config.js` file.
+You will need to configure an `ecosystem.config.js` file.
 This file will manage the **database connection variables** Strapi needs to connect to your database.
 The `ecosystem.config.js` will also be used by `pm2` to restart your project whenever any changes are made to files within the Strapi file system itself (such as when an update arrives from GitHub).
 You can read more about this file [here](https://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/).

-  - You will need to open your `nano` editor and then `copy/paste` the following:
+Now create the `ecosystem.config.js` file with the command below and open it with the `nano` editor.

 ```bash
 cd ~